g2384/Life-In-The-UK/Facts.md

 #### Youth Courts

-- In England, Wales and Northern Ireland, if an accused person is aged 10 to 17, the case is normally heard in a **Youth Court** in front of up to **three** specially trained magistrates or a District Judge.
+- In England, Wales and Northern Ireland, if an accused person is aged 10 to 17, the case is normally heard in a **Youth Court** in front of up to **three** specially **trained magistrates** or a **District Judge**.
 The parents or carers of the young person are expected to attend the hearing.
 Members of the public are not allowed in Youth Courts, and the name or photographs of the accused young person cannot be published in newspapers or used by the media.
 - The most serious cases will go to the **Crown Court**.
 - In Scotland a system called the **Children’s Hearings System** is used to deal with children and young people who have committed an offence.
 - Northern Ireland has a system of **youth conferencing** to consider how a child should be dealt with when they have committed an offence.